visika/tesi-magistrale/thesis.typ

 === Phonons DOS

-#large_box(
-  grid(
+The phonons @dos of the bandpath obtained from the MACE @mlp and from revPBE-D3 @dft potential are plotted below;
+compared side by side, the results obtained with MACE match closely the results from its reference @dft model.

+#grid(
     columns: 2,
     gutter: 10pt,
     figure(
-      image(
-        "simulazioni/02_water/04_crystal_phonons/phonopy/Grafici/dos_mace-ice13-1_s3_mesh=32_zoom.svg",
-        height: 5cm,
-      ),
+    image("simulazioni/02_water/04_crystal_phonons/phon/16.MACE_geometrie_Flaviano/DOS.svg"),
       caption: [
-        Phonons DOS, calculated using MACE-ICE13-1 and smearing width $sigma=0.05$.
+      Phonons DOS using MACE-ICE13-1.
-        On the second x-axis on top are the matching units for comparison with the reference.
-      ],
+    ]
     ),
     figure(
-      image("thesis/imgs/holzapfel2021_fig21.png", height: 5.3cm),
+    image("simulazioni/02_water/04_crystal_phonons/phon/15.revPBED3/DOS.svg"),
       caption: [
-        Reference phonons DOS, taken from @holzapfelCoherentThermodynamicModel2021[Fig. 21].
-        Comparison of the experimental phonons DOS (green curve) with the theoretical phonons DOS (blue curve) and the neutron scattering function (red curve with roughly adjusted scale).
-      ],
+      Phonons DOS using revPBE-D3.
+    ]
   ),
-  ),
 )

-As anticipated in the analysis of the band structure in @sec:phonons-bandstructure, frequencies calculated with MACE-ICE13-1 are shifted toward higher values, compared to reference data.

-#image("simulazioni/02_water/04_crystal_phonons/phonopy/mace_ice13_1_s3_dos.svg")
+#figure(
+  image("simulazioni/02_water/04_crystal_phonons/phonopy/mace_ice13_1_s3_dos.svg"),
+  caption: [
+    The phonon DOS calculated using MACE-ICE13-1, including higher frequencies.
+  ]
+)

 === Heat capacity

-@flubacherHeatCapacityIce1960 treats the heat capacity of ice at low temperatures.
+Article @flubacherHeatCapacityIce1960 treats the heat capacity of ice at low temperatures.
-@holzapfelCoherentThermodynamicModel2021 provides an all-round thermodynamic model of ice Ih, detailing the analysis of heat capacity with 1 Debye and 7 Einstein terms; the analysis of heat capacity considering harmonic terms is reproduced along with reference data in @fig:heat-capacity-mace-holzapfel.
+Article @holzapfelCoherentThermodynamicModel2021 provides an all-round thermodynamic model of ice Ih, detailing the analysis of heat capacity with 1 Debye and 7 Einstein terms; the analysis of heat capacity considering harmonic terms is reproduced along with reference data in @fig:heat-capacity-mace-holzapfel.

 In the quasi-harmonic approximation the lattice vibrations are assumed to be harmonic but with frequencies dependent upon the volume. @leadbetterThermodynamicVibrationalProperties1965